aisha0926/aifolio-api/README.md

 # aifolio-api

-Portfolio API that utilizes REST API, CRUD Operations, third parth API integration (Github and Sendgrid API), built using MongoDB, Express and NodeJS.
+Portfolio API that utilizes REST API, CRUD Operations, and third-party API integration (Github and Sendgrid API), built using MongoDB, Express, and NodeJS.

 ----